krzysztofsurdy/resource-provider-mcp/README.md

 }
 ```

+### Configuration
+Set the `MCP_RESOURCES_DIR` environment variable to point to your documentation root directory.
+This should be an absolute path.

 ## Setting Up Your Documentation

 This MCP organizes docs in three levels: context (directory), file, and section (heading).
 Each level can have metadata.